cdk-patterns/serverless/the-alexa-skill/README.md

 |                  |                                                                                                                                       |
 ![Postman Auth](img/postman-oauth-settings.png)

-1. A Pop-Up should show up prompting you to log into your Developer account.
+A Pop-Up should show up prompting you to log into your Developer account.
 Log in and you will be redirected to Postman where you should have a `refresh_token` to use in the next steps

+### 7. Copy Your Vendor ID
+Visit the [Customer Details Page](https://developer.amazon.com/settings/console/mycid) for your Amazon Developer Account and make a note of your "vendor ID"

 ## Before You Deploy
 You need to add your ClientID, ClientSecret, Refresh Token and VendorID to the skill resource which can be found in `the-alexa-skill/typescript/lib/the-alexa-skill-stack.ts`